approximately 5 years

 In addition to the core courses, students of the first year are expected to participate in SDS 190 Readings in Statistics.
 This class focuses on learning how to read scientific papers and how to grasp the main ideas, as well as on practicing presentations and getting familiar with important statistics literature.

 At the end of the first year, students are expected to take a written preliminary exam.
 The examination has two purposes: to assess the student’s strengths and weaknesses and to determine whether the student should continue in the Ph.D. program.
-The exam will cover the core material covered in the core courses and it consists of two parts: a 3-hour closed book in-class portion and a take-home applied statistics component.
+The exam covers the core material covered in the core courses and it consists of two parts: a 3-hour closed book in-class portion and a take-home applied statistics component.
 The in-class portion is scheduled at the end of the Spring Semester after final exams (usually late May).
 The take-home problem is distributed at the end of the in-class exam, with a due-time 24 hours later.

 Year 2: Transitioning from Student to Researcher

-In the second year of the program, students will take the following courses totaling 9 credit hours each semester:
+In the second year of the program, students take the following courses totaling 9 credit hours each semester:

 - Required: SDS 190 Readings in Statistics (1 credit hour)